schriftgestalt/GlyphsSDK/Python Templates/README.md

 ![](_Readme_Images/IB_Overview.png)

-- Open the .xib file in XCode, and add and arrange interface elements
+- Open the .xib file in Xcode, and add and arrange interface elements
 - Add this .py file via *File > Add Files...* for Xcode to recognize all IBOutlets and IBActions
 - In the left sidebar, choose *Placeholders > File's Owner*, in the right sidebar, open the *Identity inspector* (3rd icon), and put the name of this controller class in the *Custom Class > Class* field (the above used `____PluginClassName____` variable)
 - The most important **IBOutlet** is the pointer to the the main window pane.
 It should be set to `dialog`, which is a predefined variable that we use.
 Should you still want to change it: Ctrl-drag from the *File's Owner* to the window pane (called *Custom View*) either in the graphical arrangement or in the list on the left, then choose `dialog` (or whatever) from the pop-up list, to establish the connection between the Python variable and the main NSView object

 ![](_Readme_Images/IB_DragConnection.png)

-- Other **IBOutlets**: Ctrl-drag from the *File's Owner* to a UI element (e.g. text field), and choose which outlet shall be linked to the UI element
+- Other **IBOutlets**: Ctrl-drag from the *File’s Owner* to a UI element (e.g. text field), and choose which outlet shall be linked to the UI element
 - **IBActions**: Ctrl-drag from a UI element (e.g. button) to the *File’s Owner* in the left sidebar, and choose the function that the UI element is supposed to trigger
 - **Only for File Format Plugin:** In the left-side objects side bar choose *Custom View*, and in the right-side pane choose *Attributes inspector* (4th icon), and deactivate *Translate Mask Into Constraints*.
 Don't ask, just do it.